tobiaskley/ccf_bounds_replication_package/README.md

 # Scope
 This repository contains R code that can be used to replicate the results in

-> Finite sample distributional error bounds for empirical cross-covariances
+> Finite sample distributional error bounds for empirical autocovariances and cross-covariances

 There are three parts to this repository: